About Town Hall Seattle

 Who We Are

-Our highly collaborative model and deep commitment to accessibility—for presenters and audiences—make us a new kind of cultural catalyst.
-Half of our calendar is built by community producers (about 90 every year).
+Half of our calendar is built by our rental partners.
 Through subsidized rental rates and hands-on production/marketing support for these homegrown organizations, Town Hall levels the cultural playing field and amplifies the voices of diverse communities.

 Our Historic Building

-The Fourth Church of Christ, Scientist, built this edifice in two stages, 1916-1922.
+Town Hall’s historic building was originally the Fourth Church of Christ, Scientist, constructed in two stages from 1916 through 1922.
 It was built at the peak of the Christian Science movement, when the church could afford generous spaces and fine finishes.
 The congregation was the sole and continuous occupant of the building until it was sold to Town Hall in 1998.

 Board of Directors